RoRonk/diff-function/README.md

 # Diff

 A simplified implementation of the Unix `diff` program in x86 assembly.
+Right now the input is hardcoded.

 ## Features
 - Line-by-line comparison of two files